-There are a lot of factors involved in producing therapeutic grade essential oils.
+There are a lot of factors involved in our Seed to Seal process.
 Young Living carefully monitors our crops, harvesting them when they are at their peak therapeutic level.
 One of the reasons for having distilleries at our farms is so the fresh plant material is distilled shortly after it is harvested, that way healing properties of the plants remain intact.

 Distillation is more than throwing plants into a huge pressure cooker for 12 minutes and skimming off the oils.
 The plants are distilled at low temperature and low pressure for a specific length of time unique to each plant.

 Here are a couple of examples of different distillation times:

 - It takes 1,300 lbs of cinnamon bark to get 5 ounces of oil and it can take up to 24 hours to distill.

 - It takes 5,000 pounds of rose petals to produce approximately 16 ounces of oil.